UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/3_challenge_cw1.md

 1. scenario1.yaml: A low number mix of targets and obstacles
 2. scenario2.yaml: A large number of targets only
 3. scenario3.yaml: A small number of targets but many obstacles
+4. scenario4.yaml: A large number of targets and many obstacles!

 > **Note:** The utils `generate_scenario.py` script can generate more scenarios for you if you wish.